PoojaPatkar21/Flights-and-Airports-Analytics--Power-BI/README.md

 4. Data-Driven Decision Making – Identify flight patterns, airport performance, and delays.

 ## Analyis using SQL
+⭐ Convert the csv file to excel format

 Steps to Import Data from Excel to SQL Server Management Studio (SSMS):
 1. Open SQL Server Management Studio (SSMS) and connect to your database.